Anna-Z-Krk/MNXStudio/README.md

 # MNXStudio
-Boostrap simple web page.
-Based on course by MMC School.
+Bootstrap simple onpage.

 Link to view it: https://anna-z-krk.github.io/MNXStudio/

+##  Sample of flex-box, BEM and Sass

+AIM OF THE PROJECT:
+- practising bootstrap
+- creating responsive single page site

+USED IN THIS PROJECT:
+- Visual Studio Code
+- Bootstrap
+- HTML, CSS3, JS

+*based on course by MMCSchool